MYKLCS/fineract/README.md

 ============
 1. Clone the repository or download and extract the archive file to your local directory.
 2. Run `./gradlew clean bootJar` to build a modern cloud native fully self contained JAR file which will be created at `fineract-provider/build/libs` directory.
 3. As we are not allowed to include a JDBC driver in the built JAR, download a JDBC driver of your choice.
-For example: `wget https://dlm.mariadb.com/4174416/Connectors/java/connector-java-3.5.2/mariadb-java-client-3.5.2.jar`
+For PostgreSQL: `wget https://repo1.maven.org/maven2/org/postgresql/postgresql/42.7.3/postgresql-42.7.3.jar`
 4. Start the jar and pass the directory where you have downloaded the JDBC driver as loader.path, for example: `java -Dloader.path=. -jar fineract-provider/build/libs/fineract-provider.jar` (does not require external Tomcat)

 The tenants database connection details are configured [via environment variables (as with Docker container)](#instructions-to-run-using-docker-and-docker-compose), e.g. like this: